 We do this by helping them discover their passions and supporting them to reach their potential.
 Thanks to American accreditation we can add subjects like Marketing, Management, Business, Politics, and International Affairs.

 How does the admission process work?

-We want to know as much as possible about our students before they start studying.
-Therefore, we have an essay prepared for the applicants, personal interview with a representative of the selection committee and a test in English.
+We want to know as much as possible about our students before admission.
+Therefore, we ask each applicant to write an essay, participate in a personal interview with a representative of the selection committee and complete a test in English.